Chloe Sullivan: Characterization

 Allison Mack characterizes Chloe as being a "misfit" during the first season; more of "a really smart girl with attitude".
 She goes on to describe Chloe as intelligent and independent.
 Another of Chloe's defining characteristics is her need to "expose falsehoods" and find the truth in every situation.
-The character is curious, and wants to be honest with people.
+The character is curious and wants to be honest with people.
 She is always trying to make sense of the situation.
 Next to her curiosity, her impulsiveness is a key characteristic that eventually leaves her under the control of Lionel Luthor, when she offers to uncover information on Clark for Lionel.
 The reason for this betrayal is based on Chloe's love for Clark.
 As Allison Mack explains, Chloe is so blinded by her love for Clark that she neglects to see all of the mistakes that he makes.
-It is this unrequited love for Clark that "drives [Chloe] to be as ambitious and as focused as she is".
+It is this unrequited love for Clark that "drives Chloe to be as ambitious and as focused as she is".

 A leading theory among audiences was that Chloe would eventually change her name to Lois Lane, Clark's wife in the comics, as she embodies various characteristics that Lois Lane has in the comic books.
 The creative team removed the notion that Chloe was going to turn into Clark's future wife when they introduced Lois Lane in season four.
 Though the characters share similarities, according to Mack, Chloe and Lois are more "different shades of the same color […] Chloe is a softer version of Lois".
 Chloe's upbringing allows her to be less jaded than Lois.
 Chloe also looks to the future, whereas Lois is more shortsighted.

 The season six finale reveals that Chloe has the ability to heal others.
 Mack describes Chloe's newfound meteor power as similar to "empathy".
 The actress further defines the power as the ability to heal others by taking their pain and making it her own.
 Writer Todd Slavkin contends that giving Chloe the power to heal was the best choice for the character.
 According to Slavkin, Chloe has sacrificed so much in her life for the greater good that it only seemed natural that her meteor power would reflect that.
-For the writer, it did not make sense for her ability to be something "malicious and evil and destructive".
+For the writer, it did not make sense for her ability to be something "malicious, evil and destructive".
 In season eight, Chloe discovers that she also has super-intelligence – being able to solve complex algorithms faster than LuthorCorp's most powerful supercomputer.
 She and Clark later deduce that her newfound intelligence was brought on during her encounter with Brainiac, who infected her with a part of himself during his attack.